cepa/qk/README.md

 * Run qk.exe

 ## How to build it?
-Haven't done in ages, so you need to figure out yourself.
+Haven't done that ages, so you need to figure out yourself.
 You'll need [Mingw](http://www.mingw.org/) compiler for Windows and [Allegro](http://liballeg.org/) installed in your system.
 Have a look to [src/makefile.mingw](https://github.com/cepa/qk/blob/master/src/makefile.mingw).

 ## Questions?
 Visit http://cepa.io